shivshankardayal/full-website/books/c/source/introduction.rst

 Note that this book will make heavy use of C99 specification.
 It will contain almost a copy of n1124.pdf which I have.

+Following is a video which I have created and is about introcution to programming.
+I talk a bit about C++ in it.

+.. youtube:: UIIrDcYSrI0

 ============
 Organization
 ============